 By Alton Yeung

 I find it interesting how so many of the designs have taken the Japanese flag, officially called Nisshōki (日章旗 – “sun-mark flag”) in Japanese, and adapted it as a visual metaphor for disaster.
-The simplicity of the red disc on a white background lends itself well to modification in this way where other flags would not.
+The simplicity of the red disc on a white background lends itself well to modification in a way where other flags would not.
 I can’t remember seeing anything like this during the quake in China 3 years ago.

 By Jacob Cass